 While peanuts may or may not be a particular risk, pedestrians do have special protection under the law, especially in urban areas with high foot traffic and potentially inattentive drivers.
 If negligent or reckless driving injured you as a pedestrian, reach out to an attorney to determine whether you can seek compensation.

 While some of these laws may seem spurious or just silly, others exist to protect the public from untimely accidents, injury, and even death.
-It is always in your best interest to follow the law, even if it seems strange.
+Following the law is always in your best interest, even if it seems strange.

 Personal injury firms are passionate about defending the rights of their clients’ rights and can aggressively pursue your case, up to and including going to trial.
 An attorney understands that every case is different, which is why they can tailor each case to your particular needs.